bianca9901/cheers-quiz/README.md

 ## Features Left to Implement

-* Shuffle the questions and answers if the user wants to restart the game.
+* Shuffle questions and answers if the user wants to restart the game.

 * A favicon